Status: Not Listed

-Description: Longleaf pine is an evergreen conifer that got its common name for having the longest leaves of the eastern pine species.
-The needlelike leaves, which come in bundles of three, can grow up to 18 inches long!
-Mature trees stand 80 to 100 feet tall.
-The single trunk, which is covered in thick, scaly bark, reaches up to 3 feet in diameter.
-The trees naturally prune their lower branches and grow nearly perfectly straight.
+Longleaf pine is an evergreen conifer that got its common name for having the longest leaves of the eastern pine species.
+The needlelike leaves, which come in bundles of three, can grow up to 18 inches (46 centimeters) long.
+Mature trees stand 80 to 100 feet (24 to 30 meters) tall.
+The single trunk, which is covered in thick, scaly bark, reaches up to three feet (0.9 meters) in diameter.
+The trees naturally prune their lower branches and grow almost perfectly straight.

-Fun Fact: The Southern longleaf pine (Pinus palustris Miller) is the state tree of Alabama.
+The southern longleaf pine (Pinus palustris Miller) is the state tree of Alabama.

 U.S. Fish & Wildlife Service